 Stewardship Day at the West Sinks View Deck

 Please join us as we enhance habitat adjacent to the west viewing deck at the Sinks in Limestone Canyon.
-This area is characterized by beautiful geological formations that resemble a mini Grand Canyon.
+This area is characterized by beautiful geological formations that resemble a mini–Grand Canyon.
 Volunteers will travel for approximately 20 minutes in an open-air safari style truck to the project site.
-The morning will be spent watering native shrubs and will include a 30-minute hike.
+The morning will be spent watering native shrubs and rebuilding berms.
+We will be using small shovels and other tools.
+No experience necessary.

 After Work Fitness Hike on Paved Hicks Haul Road